Frequently Asked Questions

 Will I be judged if I did things wrong or because I tried something you don't recommend?

 Absolutely not!
 We don’t expect everyone to intuitively understand cats.
 We understand that people make choices when they’re desperate that may not be what they normally do and there’s a lot of really awful advice out there about cat behavior.
 You’re coming to us for help so we take that as a sign of dedication to your cat.
-We will be honest about things if you are doing something we advise against, but it’s never with a tone of judgement.
+We will be honest about things if you are doing something we advise against, but it’s always with the intent to help.
 Our goal is to help you address your cat’s behavior, not make you feel like a bad person.

-Joey does have a somewhat sarcastic sense of humor so know that it may come out, but it’s never, ever meant in way to degrade you or make you feel bad.
-It’s just a personality flaw of his that won’t go away.
+Joey can be a bit snarky, but it’s never, ever meant in way to degrade you or make you feel bad.
+It’s a personality flaw.

 Do you guarantee results?

-As cats are individual living creatures that all behave differently, we can’t ethically guarantee results.
 It’s against the code of ethics of some of Joey’s professional organizations to guarantee that any intervention will work.
+It’s also not possible because cats are individual, unique living creatures.

 What we can guarantee is that if we are working together, we will work with you to adjust the behavior plan until we find a solution that works, or, if we don’t see a way forward, we will be upfront about that and make recommendations about the next steps.
 You will also leave knowing more about cats and your cat (or cats) in general.